allthingsembedded/allthingsembedded.github.io/content/post/bare-metal-register-access-api.md

 In a unit test, the `.uart_regs` output section will not be defined and therfore the input section `.bss.uart_regs` will form part of the output `.bss` section, making it just part of the program's global unitinialized variables.

-Now that we have achieved a viable solution using bitfields and unions let's look at how it compares against the previous solution
+Now that we have achieved a viable solution using bitfields and unions let's look at how it compares against the previous solution.

   - **Advantages**:
     - It's pretty great to be able to access bits without manipulating bit offsets.